craig-grant630/Heritage-Housing/README.md

+# Overview

+Lydia Doe, a Belgian resident, recently inherited four properties located in Ames, Iowa, USA.
+Although she is knowledgeable about real estate markets in her home country, she recognizes that property valuation principles may differ significantly in the American Midwest.
+To avoid inaccurate estimations and ensure profitable sales, Lydia seeks a data-driven approach to determine the market value of her new assets.

+This project is developed to support Lydia in:

+Accurately estimating the sales price of the four inherited homes.

+Gaining insights into which house attributes most strongly affect pricing in Ames.

+Building a flexible and user-friendly web application capable of predicting house prices based on input features for any property in Ames, Iowa.

 ## Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.